editor-in-chief: Peter Vogel, email@example.com

 Technical terms are kept to a minimum in order to reach a broader readership.

-Trading 1: Investing as Random Trial
+Investing under constraints - part 1: Investing as Random Trial

 An investment algorithm is introduced for a market of individual securities by maximizing the amount of investment for each trading day.